nearform/nscale-workshop/nscale-intro.md

 NScale Intro
 ============

-This tutorial teaches you:
+This tutorial covers:

-1. what is nscale
+1. what `nscale` is
 2. how to install it
 2. how to use it locally
-3. deploy a simple web app on nscale
+3. deploying a simple web app with `nscale`

 What is nscale?
 ---------------
-nscale is an opensource deployment project.
-It grew out of a need to deploy microservice based systems.
-After having created custom scripts for deployment on several projects, nscale was created to stop us having to re-invent the wheel every time.
+`nscale` is an open source deployment management toolkit.
+After working on several microservice projects, we found there was a need to formalize a process for deploying microservice based systems so we could stop reinventing the wheel for each new project.

-nscale uses docker to create and deploy containerised applications and services.
+`nscale` uses Docker to create and deploy containerised applications and services.

-### Prerequisits
+### Prerequisites

 #### Docker
-you should have docker installed on your system as per the previous exercise.
+We should have docker installed on our system as per the previous exercise.

 #### Git
-nscale uses git to track revision history so you will need git installed on your system.
-In order for nscale to track revisions correctly you will need to ensure that you have configured your git username and email.
-Do the following:
+`nscale` uses git to track revision history so we will need git installed on our system.
+We need to configure our `git` username and email for `nscale` to track revisions correctly.

+Let's do the following:

 Set git username